The 1986 Gale Street Murders Haunted Community For One Long Week Before Charles Fedora Was Arrested

 Fedora’s future brother-in-law, William D. Delaney, said Fedora “hated cats” and also used to beat the family dog.

-Charles Fedora would quit rehab, which was part of his probation terms and was subsequently sentenced to a year in jail.
-At the time of his arrest, Fedora was already under indictment in Jefferson County Court by a grand jury on second degree counts of burglary and possession of stolen property, as well as third-degree grand larceny in connection with thefts of goods from his future brother-in-law.
+Charles Fedora quit rehab, which was part of his probation terms and was subsequently sentenced to a year in jail.
+At the time of his arrest, Fedora was already under indictment in Jefferson County Court by a grand jury on second-degree counts of burglary and possession of stolen property, as well as third-degree grand larceny in connection with thefts of goods from his future brother-in-law.

 A partial listing of other offenses and incidents over the preceding years from 1980 include: